SAP/openui5-docs/docs/Third-Party_Libraries_91f3df4.md

 jQuery does not have any security-related documentation on their site, but they are known to be aware of security and usually reacting quickly in case security issues are found within their library.

-OpenUI5 includes different versions of jQuery together with their own libraries, so also has the possibility to add custom security fixes to jQuery, if necessary.
+OpenUI5 includes jQuery together with their own libraries, so also has the possibility to add custom security fixes to jQuery, if necessary.

 ***